 D. Upon vaccination, the veterinarian administering the vaccine shall execute in triplicate a signed vaccination certificate upon forms approved by the Enforcement Agent/License Officer.
 The certificate shall contain the following information:

-- The name, address and telephone number of the owner of the vaccinated dog or cat;
+- The name, address and telephone number of the owner of the vaccinated animal;

 - The date of vaccination;

-- The breed, age, color and sex of the vaccinated dog or cat;
+- The breed, age, color and sex of the vaccinated animal;

 - The expiration date of vaccination; and

 - The number of the vaccination tag issued.

 The veterinarian shall deliver a copy of the certificate to the owner, retain the original for his or her files, and send a copy to the Enforcement Agent/License Officer.
 It is unlawful for any owner of any dog to fail or refuse to exhibit his or her copy of the vaccination certificate upon demand to any person charged with the enforcement of this chapter.

 E. If the veterinarian determines that an exemption to the requirement for rabies vaccination is appropriate, the veterinarian shall complete and sign the veterinary section of the Exemption from Rabies Vaccination Form available for download from Colorado Department of Public Health and Environment.
 The animal owner shall sign the informed consent section of the Exemption from Rabies Vaccination Form.

 F. The veterinarian shall keep a copy of each signed Exemption from Rabies Form in the animal’s medical record and provide a copy to the animal’s owner.
 The veterinarian shall send a copy of the Exemption from Rabies Vaccination Form to the Shelter Operator.
 It shall be unlawful for any owner of any animal to fail or refuse to exhibit his or her copy of the Exemption from Rabies Vaccination Form upon demand to any person charged with enforcement of this Chapter.